ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **0x31431 ( 201777) qpERR_ABORT_QDB_CANNOT_JOIN_DISJOIN_HASH_OR_NON_PART_TBL
 Cannot conjoin/disjoin a hash partitioned table or a non-partitioned table.**

-**Cause:** You can conjoin/disjoin tables only with non-hash partitioned tables.
+**Cause:** Cannot conjoin/disjoin tables only with non-hash partitioned tables.

 **Action:** Verify that the target tables are range/list partitioned tables.